 How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts Recommendations for improvement/ mitigation Action taken by Directorate / Division.
-Make reference to where the mitigation is included in the document, as appropriate 6.1 Age For most purposes, the main categories are: under 18; between 18 and 65; and over 65 Clinical Audit will not adversely impact upon this age range.
-6.2 Persons with a disability as defined in the Equality Act 2010 Those with physical impairments, learning disability, sensory loss or impairment, mental health conditions, long-term medical conditions such as diabetes The process for determining the choice of local clinical audit and or service evaluation projects will not discriminate against any groups in society based on their disability and long term medical conditions None required
+Make reference to where the mitigation is included in the document, as appropriate 6.1 Age For most purposes, the main categories are: under 18; between 18 and 65; and over 65 There is no specific evidence to suggest the procedure impacts on people due to their age.
+6.2 Persons with a disability as defined in the Equality Act 2010 Those with physical impairments, learning disability, sensory loss or impairment, mental health conditions, long-term medical conditions such as diabetes There is no specific evidence to suggest that this procedure will impact positively or negatively on employees with a disability.
+It should be noted the following is available under the Managing Attendance at Work policy and therefore there is no requirement to use Amend the procedure to reference MAAW policy.
+Reference to Managing Attendance at Work policy has been added to the procedure.